ansys/pyansys-sound/README.rst

         pytest .

 #.
-Run tests with a Docker container from Github (Ansys Internal only):
+Run tests with a Docker container from Github:

     .. code:: bash